Knee anatomy, including muscles, ligament and cartilage

 Therefore, keeping your knees safe starts with safely increasing the mobility in your hip joint.
 By stretching the muscles such as the glutes is a good way to increase hip joint mobility.

-A great pose for safely increasing external rotation in the hip joint is Reclined Pigeon Pose.
+A great pose for safely increasing external rotation in the hip joint is the Reclined Pigeon Pose.
 This pose is very effective yet low risk because you do not use body weight.

 2. Avoid knee injury from yoga by flexing your feet

-The knee joint is mainly a hinge joint, but it does allow for certain level of rotation.
+The knee joint is mainly a hinge joint, but it does allow for a certain level of rotation.
 When we force this rotation too much, we place our knees in great danger.
 So, we need to be mindful of any sensations of pain or discomfort close to or in the knee.
 But sometimes, we fail to notice that.
-Therefore, try to stabilize their knee joint by flexing the foot of the leg which is in external hip rotation is a good way to prevent unnoticed knee rotation.
+Therefore, trying to stabilize the knee joint by flexing the foot of the leg which is in external hip rotation is a good way to prevent unnoticed knee rotation.

 3. To avoid knee pain from yoga poses, lift your pelvis or your knees

 The knee and hip joint are intimately related in function and movements.
-Lifting the pelvis can increase our perceived range of mobility and in this way to prevent knee pain from yoga and reduce the risk of knee injury.
+Lifting the pelvis can increase our perceived range of mobility and in this way prevent knee pain from yoga and reduce the risk of knee injury.

 For example, placing a block underneath the front buttock in Pigeon Pose helps to reduce the risk of straining that knee into an inappropriate rotation.